 - 1. File names and file naming conventions do not form the basis for file processing except for files that have well defined and specific file extensions (such as .Z for extraction purposes).
 File processing will require files to be opened and parsed to determine what operations, if any, are to be performed. - 2.
-File names ending in ".npt", ".frd", or ".qlk" contain single data types, but possibly multiple satellites and stations. - 3.
-File names ending in ".crd" may contain multiple data types. - 4.
+File names ending in ".npt", ".frd", or ".qlk" contain single data types, but possibly multiple satellites and stations.
+In CRD v2, these endings were changed to ".np2", ".fr2", and ".ql2", respectively. - 3.
+File names ending in ".crd" may contain multiple data types.
+In CRD v2, this ending was changed to ".cr2". - 4.
 File names ending in ".frf" contain all the laser fire times and do not contain valid time-of-flights or receive times.
 This is for one-way transponder missions such as LRO.
 (For LRO-LR, the .frf files from ground stations comply with this rule, but the matched up .frf files after processing do contain laser fire times, time-of-flights, and receive times.
-These matched-up files, or some of them, from the 5-year LRO-LR operation have been delivered to CDDIS.) - 5.
+These matched-up files, or some of them, from the 5-year LRO-LR operation have been delivered to CDDIS.)
+In CRD v2, this ending was changed to ".ff2". - 5.
 Files are delivered to specific file repositories, in which it has been agreed and understood that certain file operations will be performed.
 Hence the onus is on the supplier to provide the appropriate type of file to the repository. - 6.
 Published files will always have a unique file name.
 (This pertains to station naming conventions.) - 7.
 Release versions are maintained within the data file headers for every pass or session.
-Station file names will echo this release number (if it is consistent within the file), but data center file names will not those files will always contain the latest data release.
+Station file names will echo this release number (if it is consistent within the file), but data center file names will not those files will always contain the latest data release. - 5.1.

-5.1.
 Station Naming Convention